gtech-mulearn/IEEE-LAUNCHPAD/profiles/nandana-3@mulearn.md

 #### Career Plan:

-- outline your immediate and longer-term plans to contribute to making the Kerala Startup Ecosystem better.
-Share your thoughts on how Kerala can excel in the Technology Startup Ecosystem for the future.
+- My immediate goal is to get placement in a good company in a software developer role,web developer role.

+- I am interested in cybersecurity area so I am planning to take masters in cybersecurity for that based jobs.

 #### Thoughts on Kerala's Tech Ecosystem: